Ketamine May Relieve Depression By Repairing Damaged Brain Circuits

 "Stress is associated with a loss of synapses in this region of the brain that we think is important in depression," Liston says.
 And sure enough, the stressed-out mice lost a lot of synapses.

-Next the scientists gave the animals a dose of ketamine.
+Next, the scientists gave the animals a dose of ketamine.
 And Liston says that's when they noticed something surprising.
 "Ketamine was actually restoring many of the exact same synapses in their exact same configuration that existed before the animal was exposed to chronic stress," he says.

 In other words, the drug seemed to be repairing brain circuits that had been damaged by stress.